fzero/lhl-lectures/w2d2bo-es6/README.md

 This version actually works as intended, since the value of `this` is inherited by the anonymous function inside `setInterval`.

-Overall, fat arrows simplify syntax anywhere a callback function or handler is defined, but always remember to check if `this` contains what you think it does!
+Overall, arrow functions simplify syntax anywhere a callback function or handler is defined, but always remember to check if `this` contains what you think it does!